 Other concepts you will focus on include quality improvement, effective communication, wellness management, safe practices, physical assessment, pathophysiological conditions, family-focused nursing, leadership theory and collaboration within an interdisciplinary team.
-You will also learn how to treat acute and chronic health conditions, how to manage a health crisis, how to deal with illness in the context of family or social structure and how to critically analyze medical data.
-Another significant component of your studies will be the clinical practice you do, which will help you gain firsthand experience with the concepts you study and learn how to better implement them to maximize positive results.
+You will learn how to treat acute and chronic health conditions, manage a health crisis, deal with illness in the context of family or social structure and critically analyze medical data.
+Another significant component of your studies will be clinical practice, which will help you gain firsthand experience with the concepts you study and how to better implement them to maximize positive results.
 Lastly, you will focus on nursing administration, economics and financial aspects of healthcare, evaluation in nursing education and leadership of innovation in complex systems.

 Here are the main course outlines an LPN to BSN track is centered on:

 - Nursing of Adults Across the Lifespan